hydrobricks/hydrobricks-doc/doc/processes.rst

 * Above ``prec_t_end`` *(optional, °C, default: 2, [0, 4])*: all precipitation falls as rain.
 * Between the two thresholds: the snow fraction decreases linearly.

-This partitioning is used by default in GSM-Socont and in GR4J when ``snow_melt_process`` is not ``'melt:cemaneige'``.
+This partitioning is used by default in GSM-Socont, in HBV-96 (where it corresponds to the transition interval TT ± TTI/2), and in GR4J when ``snow_melt_process`` is not ``'melt:cemaneige'``.